-Intel caps off a turnaround year on Tuesday with the introduction of its first quad-core processors, this ushers in another new era of computing.
-The capabilities of quad-core microprocessors will bring new possibilities for science, entertainment and business.
+Intel caps off a turnaround year on Tuesday with the introduction of its first quad-core processors, these ushers in another new era of computing.
+The capabilities of quad-core microprocessors will bring new possibilities for science, entertainment, and business.
 I had been waiting for something like this since Intel’s introduction of HyperThread Processors, which makes processor think that it has two processors.

-That made many of people think if they can simulate two why not four.
-Well here we are “first quad-core processors” series, four “computing brains” inside a single microprocessor enabling it to multitask more effectively.
-I am going to do a Tri post series for a complete analysis to review the complete story.
-The post has been divided in 3 parts keeping in mind the vastness of this topic.
+That made many people think if they can simulate two why not four.
+Well, here we are “first quad-core processors” series, four “computing brains” inside a single microprocessor enabling it to multitask more effectively.
+I am going to do a Tri post series for a complete analysis to review the full story.
+The post is in three parts keeping in mind the vastness of this topic.
 The series will be as following:

 - Introduction:: Covers the current buzz.